 If the bulbs can’t be potted right away, they can be stored in perforated plastic bags or paper bags in the refrigerator.
 It’s important not to place them near fruits that give off ethylene gas, such as apples, as this can cause them to rot.

 You can put your bulbs in different pots; some with well-drained soil and others with clean pebbles.
 Sand can be mixed with the potting soil too!
 Fish aquarium pebbles work well and also come in a variety of colors.
 You don’t need to worry about overcrowding containers when forcing bulbs, so plant them as close as you need to.
 The bulbs should be planted with their pointed sides up, just under the surface of the soil or the pebbles.
 Once the bulbs are potted, watered them well, and put them away in a cool, dark place.
 The ideal temperature to store them is 35 to 45 degrees.
 It is important to ensure that they do not freeze solid.

 Step 5: Warm your bulbs

 About 13 weeks after potting the bulbs, you can them out of the cooler and put them in an area that is approximately 60 degrees and out of direct sunlight, such as a basement or closet.
 The reason for doing this is because in cold storage they will have grown some roots, so we want them to warm up slowly so that the tops can start actively growing.

 Step 6: Enjoy!

 Once they start to bloom and flowers emerge, you can move them anywhere you want to and enjoy the early pop of spring in your home!
-The hyacinth bulbs I forced should flower around Valentine’s Day if all goes as planned.
+We are forcing come hyacinth bulbs that, if all goes as planned, should flower around Valentine’s Day.
 Keep an eye out for follow-up pictures!
-(You can see the early stages of mine are in the photo below – seeing a little color gives me hope for spring!)
+(You can see the early stages in the photo below – seeing a little color gives hope for spring!)

-If you have any questions about forcing bulbs or would like to get a start on planning your garden this year, give me a call at 515.987.6334!
+If you have any questions about forcing bulbs or would like to get a start on planning your garden this year, give us a call at 515.987.6334!